-Wondering how the Ryder Cup at Le Golf National can ever be bettered?
-After all, the Parisian course proved to be one of the finest venues of all time, with the gladiatorial setting over the final holes making for the perfect arena to watch our European heroes put pay to Team USA’s hopes of ending their 25-year drought on away soil.
-Luckily we only have to wait two years until we can enjoy the thrill of the Ryder Cup all over again, this time on the other side of the pond at Whistling Straits Golf Club, in Lake Michigan.
+Wondering how the spectacular Ryder Cup at Le Golf National can ever be bettered?
+After all, the Parisian course proved to be one of the finest venues of all time, with the gladiatorial setting over the final holes creating the perfect arena to watch our European heroes end Team USA’s hopes of winning an away tournament.

-What could be sweeter than watching the European players celebrating in front of the home fans at Le Golf National?
-How about watching our boys conquer the mighty Americans on away soil?
-The scenes at Madinah in the aftermath of the European comeback were enough to inspire a whole new generation of golf fans, and while we can’t promise that Poults will work his magic at Whistling Straits, we certainly wouldn’t bet against it.
+The scenes at Medinah in the aftermath of the European comeback were enough to inspire a whole new generation of golf fans, and while we can’t promise that Poults will work his magic at Whistling Straits, we certainly wouldn’t bet against it.

 Need we say anymore?
-Watching this dynamic duo work their magic over the Pete and Alice Dye designed Whistling Straits may well be reason enough to make the trip to North America and while golf is an unpredictable game, we certainly wouldn’t bet against these two world-beaters making the squad in 2020…or going 4 out of 4 in their fourball and foursome matches.
+Watching this dynamic duo work their magic over the Pete and Alice Dye-designed Whistling Straits may well be reason enough to make the trip to North America.
+While golf is an unpredictable game, we certainly wouldn’t bet against these two world-beaters making the squad in 2020…or going 4 out of 4 in their fourball and foursome matches.

 Ryder Cup packages are available now!